 Indemnity is graced further with a wonderful score by Miklós Rózsa.
-The death tromp of the overture is indelible, perhaps the most memorable instrumental theme in all 40’s noir.
+The death tromp of the overture is indelible, one of the most memorable instrumental themes from 40’s noir.
 Later on the California setting is conjured by a string theme that dances in a minor key: “How could I have known that murder can sometimes smell like honeysuckle?”

 Rózsa was professional composer of a high order, and some of his concert music is still heard today, although it’s doubtful if his name would be as familiar if it weren’t for his illustrious Hollywood associations.